Estimated reading time: 5 min 30

 Managing portfolios of products

 Product portfolios are dynamic in nature.
 They encompass products that are at different stages of the development cycle.
-Also, new product propositions and ideas are constantly added to portfolios, while some products fail and have to be removed from the portfolio.
+Also, portfolios are constantly growing with new product propositions.
+In other cases, products fail and drop from the portfolio.
 This means that product portfolio managers also need to embrace a dynamic approach.
 A product-oriented organization just can’t afford to waste its valuable resources by investing them in products that won’t deliver optimal value.
-Hence the importance of the product portfolio roadmap, which will provide the high-level visibility that the company needs in order to ensure that effort is consistently focused on the right issues and on the right product and at the right time.
+Hence the importance of the product portfolio roadmap, which will provide the high-level visibility that the company needs to ensure consistent focus on the right issues and on the right product and at the right time.

 Benefits of a product portfolio roadmap